-The basis of allocation will be determined by the Directors at their absolute discretion in consultation with the Supervisory Board and the Bookrunners.
+The basis of allocation will be determined by the Directors at their absolute discretion.
 The right is reserved to reject in whole or in part and/or scale down and/or ballot any Application or any part thereof.
 The right is reserved to treat as valid any Application not in all respects completed in accordance with the instructions relating to the Application Form, including if the accompanying cheque or banker's draft is for the wrong amount.
-With respect to Applications for New Shares in certificated form, the Administrator will issue confirmations within five Business Days of Admission of the number issued, save where no New Shares are issued to an applicant in which case monies will be returned as described earlier in this Appendix 3.